edankwan/penis.js/README.md

 Comparing variables has never been that easy and clear like using **penis.js**.
 You can use it in your websites or in your node application.

+This library also has ReactJS bindings wiht the [CondomJS](https://github.com/nipatiitti/condomjs) wrapper component.

 Usage
 ---
 Traditional comparing: